-Each participating CB shall publish a Certified Products List that encompasses all valid certificates issued by its certification process as described in Annex B. This list also indicates the exceptions resulting from the application of article 5.
+Each participating CB shall publish a Certified Products List that encompasses all valid certificates issued by its certification process as described in Annex B. The CB shall use the common logo to indicate certificates authorised for this Agreement and shall also indicates the exceptions resulting from the application of Article 5.
+Each participating CB shall regularly update the List and include changes to the recognition status of the certificates.